aiformankind/aiformankind.github.io/README.md

 ## Volunteer Your Skills
 AI For Mankind is looking for tech savvy developers to volunteer their skills.
 If you are web developer, mobile developer, UI/UX, data scientist/AI experts etc, please volunteer your skills and fill out this [form](https://forms.gle/nbr36bM7tYWYdTqk7).

+## Become a Mentor
+[Join to become one of our mentors](https://forms.gle/L4JLz3g8jyT1rptS9) to provide guidance and expertise to help our volunteers.

 ## Become Our Sponsors
 [Reach out to us](https://forms.gle/ZZZbxTmYpFoHheb7A) if you are interested in becoming our sponsors.